Skip to contents

 Pick estimation and forecast ranges

 We use the last year of the dataset as a short out-of-sample forecast period.
-The identity weights are computed from level shares over the estimation window.
+For this introductory example, the identity already contains fixed numeric weights, so only estimation and forecast ranges are needed.

 dates <- list(